white filler image

 The SWRB website has more information on mandatory registration and about professional standards and responsibilities for social workers and the sector.

-Until 30 June 2025, MSD has a statutory role to obtain information for investigating and prosecuting people who are alleged to be offending under the Act.
-From 1 July, this responsibility will sit with the SWRB.
-This includes somebody presenting themselves as a social worker when they are not registered as one and presenting someone else as a social worker when that person is not registered as one.
+The SWRB has the statutory role to obtain information for investigating and prosecuting people who are alleged to be offending under the Act.
+This includes instances where an individual is presenting themselves as a social worker without being registered, and where someone is presenting another person as a social worker when that person is not registered.

 Social workers who are eligible to be registered will be supported to comply with legal requirements.